Eelviny/chia-docker/README.md

 1. Create a blank file in farmer named keyfile: `touch farmer/keyfile`
 2. Build the genkey image: `docker build -t localhost/chia-genkey farmer/`
 3. Run command: `docker run --rm localhost/chia-genkey bash -c 'chia init && chia keys generate_and_print' | sed -n '7p' > keyfile`.
-Copy the keyfile to both the plotter and farmer directories.
+4. Copy the keyfile to the farmer directory.
-4. Delete the genkey image, as it's only ever needed once: `docker image rm localhost/chia-genkey:latest`
+5. Delete the genkey image, as it's only ever needed once: `docker image rm localhost/chia-genkey:latest`

 Your keyfile should now have a newly generated key in it. **IMPORTANT: keep this key safe.
 It will also be embedded in your docker containers, so don't publish or share these containers publicly.**